 Joan T.A.
 Gabel is the Robert J. Trulaske, Sr. Dean at the Trulaske College of Business at the University of Missouri.

-As a faculty member, Dean Gabel has taught legal and ethical business classes; led graduate global business seminars in Chile, Australia and Argentina; and also taught in Italy, France and Egypt.
+As a faculty member, Dean Gabel has taught legal and ethical environment of business classes, led global business seminars, and built student connections around the world.
 Her research interests include corporate governance and employment law issues, and she has been published in several premier scholarly journals including The American Business Law Journal and The Journal of Business Ethics.

 On campus, Dean Gabel serves on a series of University of Missouri committees.
 She has chaired dean and vice chancellor searches and serves on the Chancellor’s Budget Allocation Advisory Council.
 In the community, she serves on the board of directors for the Heart of Missouri United Way and on the Landmark Bank Advisory Board.
 She is also a member of the Association to Advance Collegiate Schools of Business (AACSB) board of directors.

 She is the recipient of numerous awards, including the Charles M. Hewitt Teaching Award, the Kay Duffy Service Award and the Bunche, Kemper and Holmes‐Cardozo Awards for Excellence in Research.
 Her work has been placed on the National Law Journal’s “Worth Reading” list.
 Dean Gabel has served as editor‐in‐chief of the American Business Law Journal and the Journal of Legal Studies in Business.
 She earned her bachelor’s degree from Haverford College and her juris doctorate from the University of Georgia.